 What are Vegetables?

-Vegetables are plants or plant parts that we eat as food.
-They can be roots, leaves, stems, flowers, or seeds.
-Vegetables are mostly eaten cooked or raw.
+Vegetables are edible parts of plants that people eat as food.
+They may come from roots, stems, leaves, flowers, bulbs, or seeds.

 Why Learning Vegetable Names Matters